Using Git

 git push -u origin "$btag"

-3) Delete old local tag, recreate the tag locally at the new HEAD
+3) Delete old local tag pointing to the old commit, recreate the tag locally at the new HEAD

 (You’re already on $btag, so the extra git switch "$btag" is redundant.)